 Three early, significant popular-culture mileposts are, in chronological order, wedding ceremonies, music performed from written scores, and the establishment of fashion styles.

-Wedding ceremonies, predating even Biblical accounts, began traditions based on religious tenets and quickly became engrained in society.
+Wedding ceremonies, predating even Biblical accounts, began traditions based on religious tenets and quickly became ingrained in society.

 During the Renaissance composers began committing notes to paper and thus created the opportunity for music to be shared beyond first-person familiarity.
 For the first time, a piece of music could be performed by someone who had never heard it.

 Fashion styles that took clothing beyond mere functionality were initially set by royalty and aristocracy, but societal changes like the emergence of the French bourgeois class and simple technological advances in clothing manufacture such as the sewing machine gave style a broader “popular” appeal.
 Thus, in a couple hundred years we went from tights and lace cuffs for European aristocracy to modern teenagers wearing their pants around their knees.